-Antennas of Apis sense distance and geometry of the landing surface and control the landing speed and body movement of the insect.
+Antennas of honey bee (Apis) sense distance and geometry of the landing surface and control the landing speed and body movement of the insect.

-Unlike feature phones, a smart phone is a wild beast.
+Unlike feature phones, a smartphone is a wild beast.
 For it tames itself according to the needs of its user.
-But this difference between two types of phones is a difference in their operating systems only.
-Assembly methods and the physical nature of hardware of both types of phones is still the same.
-Therefore, a smart phone is not fully smart.
-A smart phone should be able to avoid fracture when it is dropped on a floor.
+But this difference between the two types of phones is a difference in their operating systems only.
+Assembly methods and the physical nature of the hardware of both types of phones are still the same.
+Therefore, a smartphone is not fully smart.
+A smartphone should be able to avoid fracture when it is dropped on a floor.
 Currently, we rely on external protectors bought separately.

-There are two ways to increase damage-resistance of a phone.
-1. Use of high quality materials (for instance, iPhone X claims to have world’s strongest glass front).
+There are two ways to increase the damage-resistance of a phone.
+1. Use of high-quality materials (for instance, iPhone X claims to have the world’s strongest glass front).
 This increases the overall cost significantly 2.
 Components are made of cheap material but the phone is assembled in a way shatters into its components at the impact- and can be reassembled (Nokia has followed this design principle for the longest time).
-In terms of smartness of a phone, both of these principles are equally primitive.
+In terms of the smartness of a phone, both of these principles are equally primitive.

 A new kind of phone needs to be envisioned which is smart both in terms of its body and brains.
 For one thing, if it is dropped on a floor, its body should sense the fall and respond in time to avoid damage.

-There are many case studies in Nature which guide us in this problem.
+There are many case studies in Nature that guide us in this problem.
 The body movement of a falling cat has probably been analyzed most.
-And a lesser known strategy of pea aphid has already been mimicked in another gadget.
+And a lesser-known strategy of pea aphid has already been mimicked in another gadget.
 However, all such examples require somewhat mechanical adjustment which could attract a host of extra challenges in the design.
 A highly perceptive and subtle process of the landing of a honey bee is emulated in this case.

-The nature gadget is a smart layer (18) enwraping architecture of the phone.
-Gyroscope and accelerometer of a phone are linked to the molecular organization of its physical exterior.
-When phone is dropped, its sides and corners reinforce themselves dynamically midair.
-A thin film is encoded to receive information from accelerometer (24) and gyroscope (21).
+The nature gadget is a smart layer (18) enwrapping the architecture of the phone.
+The gyroscope and accelerometer of a phone are linked to the molecular organization of its physical exterior.
+When the phone is dropped, its sides and corners reinforce themselves dynamically midair.
+A thin film is encoded to receive information from an accelerometer (24) and a gyroscope (21).
 Upon sensing a drop (9, 14) film changes its molecular density (6) at the points of projected impact (1-4).
-Such dynamic reinforcement is made possible with the help of particles which can change their bond structures- changing in turn, the physical state of the layer.
+Such dynamic reinforcement is made possible with the help of particles that can change their bond structures- changing in turn, the physical state of the layer.

 Row1Column1: Closeup of Honey Bee